Advanced CompositesFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 All CDT students are based in the Bristol Composites Institute (ACCIS) research group, which is within the Faculty of Engineering and has links to the Faculties of Science and Health Sciences.
-The vision of ACCIS is to be a world-leading centre for composites research, combining cutting-edge fundamental science with strong industrial links for exploitation and technology transfer.
+Its vision is to be a world-leading institute for composites research, combining cutting-edge fundamental science with strong industrial links for exploitation and technology transfer.
 It is a focus for collaboration - internally, nationally and internationally - and led to the establishment of the UK's National Composites Centre, which is now a recognised focus of national capability in composites.

-Recent graduates from the programme have gone on to careers in industry (eg aerospace, automotive, civil engineering, engineering consultancy and wind energy sectors) and academia (eg research positions at UK universities).
+Recent graduates from the programme have gone on to careers in industry (eg the aerospace, automotive, civil engineering, engineering consultancy, and wind energy sectors) and academia (eg to take up academic and research positions in UK and international universities, such as MIT).

 Please view the Bristol Composites Institute (ACCIS) research pages for full information about our research outputs